5 - 9 February 2019

 Saturday 9 February, 2.00 – 5.00pm

-Over the duration of a week, the composer Laurence Crane will lead experimental music workshops with students from Guildhall, rehearsing scores by composers whose music has influenced Beatrice Gibson's work and share affinities with the two new films.
+Over the duration of a week, the composer Laurence Crane will lead experimental music workshops, with students from Guildhall School of Music and Drama, rehearsing scores by composers whose music has influenced Beatrice Gibson's work and share affinities with the two new films.

 Composers will include John Cage, Cornelius Cardew, Mary Jane Leach, Amber Priestley, John Lely, Christian Wolff and Pauline Oliveros.
 Gallery visitors are welcome to observe rehearsals and on Wednesday 6 February, the cellist Anton Lukoszevieve will participate in the workshop.